Hill Country Leadership Institute

 Taking care of our region’s water supply is a complex challenge.
 Many believe our rivers and aquifers are already over-allocated making conservation is essential.
 Learn about regional water planning processes that support the Texas State Water Plan, and how you can participate and lead water planning efforts for your community.

-There is no place like the headwaters of a Hill Country River to learn about groundwater, springs, and pristine streams.
-You’ll be joined by regional groundwater experts as we cover all aspects of groundwater management: working with groundwater districts, understanding Chapter 36, “GMA 9,” and “Desired Future Conditions.”
+There is no place like the headwaters of a Hill Country river at the western edge of the region to reflect on the region’s natural resources holistically – from aquifers below to the star-filled sky above.
+You’ll be joined by regional groundwater experts as we cover all aspects of groundwater management, and we’ll spend some time looking up and out as we discuss our region’s night skies and strategies to preserve this iconic component of the Hill Country.
 Campfire conversations, star gazing, and beautiful overnight accommodations will be provided at this spectacular private ranch along the Nueces River.

 Development Oversight